What Are KPIs and Performance Measures?April 17, 2018 by Stacey Barr

 What are KPIs, KRIs, metrics, performance indicators, and performance measures?

-And there are likely many more names people use to describe the objects they use to track performance.
+And there are likely additional terms you’ve heard to describe these objects we use to track performance.

 There is no universal definition of any of these terms.
-For example, the term KPI used to mean key performance indicator, and was reserved for the current and strategically most important measures.
-Now it’s used without such discernment, and so the ‘key’ has become redundant.
+For example, the term KPI is an acronym for ‘key performance indicator’.
+It was reserved for the current and strategically most important measures for an organisation’s strategic direction.
+Now, the acronym KPI is used without such discernment, and so the ‘key’ has become meaningless.

-There likely never will be a universally accepted terminology.
-It’s more helpful to forget the terminology problem.
+There likely never will be a universally accepted KPI and performance measurement terminology.
+It’s more helpful if we forget the terminology problem.
 Because they’re all basically the same thing!

 A clear performance measure definition that works every time.